“Occasionally I come across a book which I feel has been written especially for me and for me only.

 I have accumulated thousands of books over the years and have dozens of bookcases around my house.
 Nearly every shelf has books stuffed across the top and stacked in front.
 I have acquired an average of at least one book every day for more than 35 years.
 That’s a lot of books (including haiku journals).
 Poetry, especially haiku and tanka, has been my central focus (thank goodness that many haiku books are small), but I also collect books on science/mathematics, language/grammar, world religions (especially Zen and Taoism), children’s literature, fiction, graphic design and typography, humour, travel, art, music, and more, such as small collections on the theory of play and shelves devoted to such topics as optical illusions, Japanese culture, concrete poetry, plagiarism, Paul Reps, John Cage, Alan Watts, comics, and photography.
 I have bookcases devoted to Martin Gardner, E. E. Cummings, and Lewis Carroll, including books dating back to the 1800s, and another large bookcase filled with hundreds of computer books I’ve edited.
 Amid all these thousands of books, I would say the following, in alphabetical order by author, have risen to the top as among the most influential and admired in my life.
-How many of these books have you read?
+Which of these books have you read?

 Alice’s Adventures in Wonderland and Through the Looking-Glass and What Alice Found There by Lewis Carroll + +